|

 As you begin hiking in the water, you’ll notice the ice on the canyon walls.
 With the water being just a bit above freezing and the air temperature dropping below freezing each night, a lot of the gentle waterfalls or other “weeping” rocks turn into gorgeous ice falls and icicles.

-Matthew especially loved the effect created as water flowed behind the ice sheets – it was mesmerizing – and a definite perk to hiking the Narrows in winter.
+Matthew especially loved the effect created as water flowed behind the ice sheets – it was mesmerizing – and a definite perk to the winter hike.
 There are several good examples of these in this first section of the trail.

 Orderville Junction